-Communication and collaboration is not JUST about people.
+Communication and collaboration are not JUST about people.
 It’s about other technologies.
 The world of the cloud and all the many applications is often a world of cross-collaboration of software.
-Integration between one tool and another happen at such a rapid pace, it’s often dizzying to try to read the pages of some cloud apps’ enumeration of integration.
+Integration between one tool and another happens at such a rapid pace, it’s often dizzying to try to read the pages of some cloud apps’ enumeration of integration.

 Without the need for dealing with each customer’s various potential network setups and situations, and with the central control of a consistent environment, these alliances between tools would be hellish.
 Don’t forget the incentive.
 Speaking from experience, cloud-based software providers have immense pressure to quickly integrate or face relegation.